hail-is/hail/README.md

 - post to the [Discussion Forum](http://discuss.hail.is) for user support and feature requests, or to share your Hail-powered science
 - please report any suspected bugs to [github issues](https://github.com/hail-is/hail/issues)

-Hail uses a continous deployment approach to software development, which means we frequently push new features.
+Hail uses a continuous deployment approach to software development, which means we frequently push new features.
 We update our users about changes to Hail via the Discussion Forum.
 We recommend creating an account on the Discussion Forum so that you can subscribe to these updates.

 ### Contribute

 Hail is committed to open-source development.
 Our [Github repo](https://github.com/hail-is/hail) is publicly visible.
-If you'd like to contribute to the development of methods or infrastructure, please check out the following sources:
+If you'd like to contribute to the development of methods or infrastructure, please:

 - chat with us about development in our [Gitter dev room](https://gitter.im/hail-is/hail-dev)
 - visit the [Development Forum](http://dev.hail.is) for longer-form discussions